Qadi: Jurisdiction

 The shurṭah, on the other hand, was the state apparatus responsible for criminal justice.
 It too provided a remedy for a deficiency in the law, namely the incompleteness and procedural rigidity of its criminal code.
-Although in theory a qadi exercised a criminal jurisdiction, in practice this jurisdiction was removed from his sphere of competence and turned over entirely to the shurṭah, which developed its own penalties and procedures.
+Although in theory a qadi exercised a criminal jurisdiction, in practice, that jurisdiction was removed from his sphere of competence and turned over entirely to the shurṭah, which developed its own penalties and procedures.
 What was left to the qadi was a jurisdiction concerned mainly with cases having to do with inheritance, personal status, property, and commercial transactions.
-Even within this jurisdiction, a particular qadi's jurisdiction could be further restricted to particular cases or types of cases at the behest of the appointing superior.
+Even within that jurisdiction, a particular qadi's jurisdiction could be further restricted to particular cases or types of cases at the behest of the appointing superior.

-The principle of delegation of judicial powers not only allowed the supreme ruler to delegate these powers to a qadi; it also allowed qadis to further delegate them to others, and there was in principle no limit to this chain of delegation.
+The principle of delegation of judicial powers not only allowed the supreme ruler to delegate those powers to a qadi but also allowed qadis to further delegate them to others, and there was, in principle, no limit to that chain of delegation.
 All persons in the chain, except for the supreme ruler or his governor, bore the title qadi.
-Although in theory the appointment of a qadi could be effected by a simple verbal declaration on the part of the appointing superior, normally it was accomplished by means of a written certificate of investiture, which obviated the need for the appointee to appear in the presence of the superior.
-The appointment was essentially unilateral rather than contractual and did not require acceptance on the part of the appointee in order to be effective.
+Although in theory, the appointment of a qadi could be effected by a simple verbal declaration on the part of the appointing superior, it was normally accomplished by means of a written certificate of investiture, which obviated the need for the appointee to appear in the presence of the superior.
+The appointment was essentially unilateral, rather than contractual, and did not require acceptance on the part of the appointee to be effective.
 It could be revoked at any time.

 Jewish use

 The Jews living in the Ottoman Empire sometimes used qadi courts to settle disputes.
 Under the Ottoman system, Jews throughout the Empire retained the formal right to oversee their own courts and apply their own religious law.
 The motivation for bringing Jewish cases to qadi courts varied.
 In sixteenth-century Jerusalem, Jews preserved their own courts and maintained relative autonomy.
 Rabbi Samuel De Medina and other prominent rabbis repeatedly warned co-religionists that it was forbidden to bring cases to government courts and that doing so undermined Jewish legal authority, which could be superseded only "in matters that pertained to taxation, commercial transactions, and contracts".

 Throughout the century, Jewish litigants and witnesses participated in Muslim court proceedings when it was expedient, or when cited to do so.
 Jews who wanted to bring cases against Muslims had to do so in qadi courts, where they found a surprising objectivity.
 But the different legal status of Jews and Muslims was preserved.
-Jewish testimony was weighted differently when the testimony was prejudicial to Jews or Muslims.